ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-github-actions/first-step.md

 variables.
 Here is a detailed explanation of the basic syntax for GitHub Actions YAML files.

-### General Structure of a GitHub Actions YAML File:
+### General Structure of a GitHub Actions YAML Fil
 ```yaml
 name: Workflow name